-Class Attendance: This course is an asynchronous (not at the same time) online course, so there is no formal class to attend.
-Attendance is instead managed by participation in the course.
+Class Attendance: This course is a synchronous hybrid/online course, where a formal class will be held once per week.
+Attendance to the classroom portion of the course is required.
 Students should be involved with working the course material as often as possible in order to develop mastery of the topics presented.
-To account for the lack of a formal Lecture/Lab setting, to achieve the same result, students should expect to spend at least 3 hours per day, 5-6 days per week working on this course (note that the

-3 hours do not have to be continuous, but that amount of time should be accumulated each day for best results.)
-If a student misses 4 discussion topics, 4 quizzes, or misses 2 exams without communication or arrangements made with the instructor that student will be dropped from the course with an X or an F (depending on the student's current course average).
+Students should expect to spend at least 3 hours per day, 5-6 days per week working on this course (note that the 3 hours do not have to be continuous, but that amount of time should be accumulated each day for best results.)
+If a student misses 4 in-class days, 4 discussion topics, 4 quizzes, or misses 2 exams without communication or arrangements made with the instructor that student may be dropped from the course with an X or an F (depending on the student's current course average).

 If a student wishes to drop the course on their own (which gives a mark of W) they may contact the registrar, Andrew Ruiz (email: aruiz@southplainscollege.edu).
 Give him the course name and section number (at the top of this document), and your SPC ID, and he will help you finish the process.
+The last day to drop the course is December 2nd.